Call-for-Code/Spot-Challenge-Wildfires/README.md

 * Historical vegetation index
 * Land classes (static throughout the contest)

-Find details about the data sources and data processesing in these [slides](https://github.com/Call-for-Code/Spot-Challenge-Wildfires/blob/main/resources/wildfire-challenge-data-introduction.pdf) and the [data documentation](https://github.com/Call-for-Code/Spot-Challenge-Wildfires/blob/main/data/Readme_Docs_Wildfires-Datasets_2020-11.pdf).
+Find details about the data sources and data processesing [here](https://github.com/Call-for-Code/Spot-Challenge-Wildfires/blob/main/content.md), and in these [slides](https://github.com/Call-for-Code/Spot-Challenge-Wildfires/blob/main/resources/wildfire-challenge-data-introduction.pdf) and the [data documentation](https://github.com/Call-for-Code/Spot-Challenge-Wildfires/blob/main/data/Readme_Docs_Wildfires-Datasets_2020-11.pdf).

 This [Jupyter notebook](https://github.com/Call-for-Code/Spot-Challenge-Wildfires/blob/main/notebooks/wildfire-data-introduction.ipynb) will you get started with loading and exploring the data.
 The data can be loaded directly from this repository into a notebook: